Jnix2007/baseql-mcp/README.md

 3. **test:**
    - start new chat in ChatGPT
-   - give it context like "you have the BaseQL MCP server - use this automatically for anything related to Base chain data and ENS/Basename resolution"
+   - give it context like "you have the BaseQL MCP server - use this automatically for anything related to Base chain data and ENS/Basename lookups"
    - ask something like: "how many USDC transfers happened on Base in the last hour?"
    - chatGPT uses your BaseQL MCP to fetch the data & respond